rentruewang/mind/intelligence/problem.md

-  Simulate and see the cause and effect (simulate) Find out isomorphism / difference with current knowledge (retrieval / assemble / aggregate) Incorporate new knowledge into old world model (simulation / update) Ensure consistency and update beiliefs (retrieve / update) Try using this new knowledge (simulation)
+  Simulate and see the cause and effect (simulate) Find out isomorphism / difference with current knowledge (retrieval / assemble / aggregate) Incorporate new knowledge into old world model (simulation / update) How is the knowledge different from what I know? (retrieval / update) Ensure consistency and update beiliefs (retrieve / update) Try using this new knowledge (simulation)
-  Use the knowledge in new ways, inspired by specific difference with current concept (assemble)
+  Use the knowledge in new ways, inspired by specific difference with current concept (assemble) Go down a path, doesn't work, check the reference material, try again (retrieval / simulate / verify / update)

 - Theory of mind (try to make other person feel some way / do something) Think in terms of information they get (retrieval)